What types of hygiene stations are there within horticulture?

 Washing hands

-When washing hands in the sink or wash trough, it is important to observe the hand washing protocol.
+When washing hands in a sink or wash trough, it is important to follow the hand washing protocol.

 Soap and disinfection variants

-There are several ways to disinfect your hands.
-There is disinfectant for wet hands (Menno H), but also for dry hands (Enno Rapid).
-In contrast to all other hand disinfectants, besides alcohol (against bacteria), Enno Rapid contains also benzoic acid which works against fungi and viruses.
-Read more about hand disinfection options in horticulture.
+There are different options for hand disinfection.
+There are disinfectants for wet hands (Menno H) and for dry hands (Enno Rapid).
+Unlike other hand disinfectants, Enno Rapid contains benzalkonium chloride in addition to alcohol (effective against bacteria), which also acts against fungi and viruses.
+Learn more about hand disinfection options in horticulture.

 Lucas Semple